cmpilato/thotkeeper/README.md

 ThotKeeper is a simple, open source, cross-platform, daily journal application.

-ThotKeeper is written in the Python programming language, which means it runs on many different platforms.
+ThotKeeper is written in the Python programming language and runs on many different platforms.
 It's built around the wxPython toolkit, which uses native widgets on the various platforms.
 That means that when you run ThotKeeper on a Windows machine, it looks like a native Windows application; when running under Linux, it looks like a Linux/GTK application.

 ## Features ##